 The Centers for Disease Control & Prevention (CDC) provides a calculator that uses your height and weight to determine your BMI.
 To calculate your BMI, click Learn More.

-The Pfizer Clinical Research Unit is conducting a clinical trial with healthy volunteers to assess the metabolism and safety of a study drug when combined with a single oral dose of caffeine.
+The Pfizer New Haven Clinical Research Unit is conducting a clinical trial of a study drug for the potential treatment of COVID-19.

 The Pfizer Clinical Research Unit is conducting a clinical trial of a study drug to potentially treat pulmonary arterial hypertension (PAH).
 You do not need to have PAH to participate.